How Long Does it Take RouteNote to Review?

 Boost Collective is also another free way to get your music on streaming services.

-The benefit to set a sales start with Boost Collective is the additional promo.
+The benefit of setting a sales start with Boost Collective is the additional promo.

 Unlike RouteNote, you'll have your music pitched to independent playlists AS SOON as it's released!